Avjot-Chawla/Chest-Xray-Pneumonia-Detection/README.md

 # Chest X-ray Pneumonia Detection System

-A deep learning-powered diagnostic tool developed using **TensorFlow/Keras**, **OpenCV**, and **Streamlit**, designed to detect pneumonia in chest X-ray images.
+A machine learning-powered diagnostic tool developed using **TensorFlow/Keras**, **OpenCV**, and **Streamlit**, designed to detect pneumonia in chest X-ray images.
 The system offers explainability features, clinical recommendations, and report generation, supporting fast and accurate diagnosis in low-resource healthcare settings.

 ## Table of Contents